| |

 The problem with that bill is that it would have very limited effectiveness.
 It's

 little more than "feel good" legislation.
-Only a small percentage of mentally ill
+Only a small percentage of mentally

 people become violent, and a smaller percentage still are involuntarily